 The spinal column provides support to the body while allowing it to move freely.
 It also protects the spinal cord—the body’s main nerve “highway.”
 Twenty-four bones, or vertebrae, provide stability to the spine.
 Between each vertebra are discs that are firm on the outside and jelly-like on the inside.
 These discs serve to separate and cushion the vertebrae, giving the spine the ability to comfortably bend and twist.
 Extending off the spinal cord is a network of nerves that carry messages to and from the brain and the rest of the body.
 Pressure on any one of these sensitive nerve roots, or on the spinal cord itself, causes pain.

-The surgeons at The Spine Center at Southern Bone & Joint Specialists are eminently qualified to treat the full range of disorders affecting the cervical, thoracic, and lumbar spine in adults and children.
-We provide complete diagnostic, treatment, and rehabilitation capabilities, as well as preventive intervention.
+The spine surgeons at Southern Bone & Joint Specialists are eminently qualified to treat the full range of disorders affecting the cervical, thoracic, and lumbar spine in adults and children.
+We provide complete diagnostic, treatment, and preventive intervention.
 We specialize in the treatment of back and neck pain due to injury, deformity, and degenerative conditions, including:

-While the causes of back and neck pain have not changed much over the years, at The Spine Center, we are constantly updating and expanding our expertise to include the latest approaches to treating spinal conditions.
+While the causes of back and neck pain have not changed much over the years, at SBJS, we are constantly updating and expanding our expertise to include the latest approaches to treating spinal conditions.
 In all cases the goal remains the same: to restore your health and function as rapidly and completely as possible with the least risk.

-To ensure an accurate diagnosis, our Spine Center has access to a complete range of advanced diagnostic equipment including high-speed magnetic resonance imaging (MRI), computerized tomography (CT scan), bone densitometers, myelography, and discography.
-More than 90% of back and neck pain responds to conservative interventions, so we also keep current with…and provide…the latest programs and equipment, including:
+To ensure an accurate diagnosis, our physicians have access to a complete range of advanced diagnostic equipment including high-speed magnetic resonance imaging (MRI), computerized tomography (CT scan), bone densitometers, myelography, and discography.

 Nonsurgical interventions such as epidural steroids, trigger point injections, nerve root blocks, and facet joint injections offer patients additional therapeutic alternatives, when more conservative measures prove inadequate.